 MintMCP operates on enterprise-grade infrastructure with attention to operational requirements:

-• Cloud Deployment: Managed service for organizations that want hosted MCP infrastructure
+- Cloud Deployment: Managed SaaS-first service for organizations that want hosted MCP infrastructure

-• Self-Hosted Options: Self-hosted deployment options are available for organizations requiring more infrastructure control
+- VPC/Self-Hosted Options: VPC and self-hosted deployment options are available on request for organizations requiring more infrastructure control

-• Identity and Access: Supports enterprise authentication and access management for MCP deployments
+- Identity and Access: Supports SSO, SCIM-driven RBAC, IdP groups, and access management for MCP deployments

 Securing Coding Agents with Agent Monitor

-Coding agents operate with extensive system access—reading files, executing bash commands, and accessing production systems through MCP tools.
+Coding agents operate with extensive system access, reading files, executing bash commands, and accessing production systems through MCP tools.
 Without monitoring, organizations cannot see what agents access or control their actions.
-Agent Monitor provides essential visibility and control over agent behavior.
+Agent Monitor provides visibility and control over agent behavior.

 Real-Time Tool Call Tracking

-Agent Monitor monitors every interaction between coding agents and the systems they access:
+Agent Monitor monitors interactions between coding agents and the systems they access:

-• Tool Call Monitoring: Track every MCP tool invocation with complete context—which user, which tool, what parameters, and timestamp
+- Tool Call Monitoring: Track MCP tool invocations with context such as user, tool, parameters, and timestamp

-• Bash Command History: Record every shell command coding agents execute, identifying potentially dangerous operations before they run
+- Bash Command History: Record shell commands coding agents execute, identifying potentially dangerous operations before they run

 Security Guardrails